Oxycodone Addiction

 Oxycodone is also frequently counterfeited.
 Millions of pills that look identical to their pharmaceutical counterparts contain fentanyl, a highly potent opioid fifty times stronger than heroin.
 This means that while many people may think that they are using oxycodone, they are actually using something much more powerful and addictive.
 Black market production of these pills means dosage can vary wildly, which contributes to the danger of overdose.

-How Is Oxycodone Abused?
+How is Oxycodone Abused?

 Any method of taking oxycodone that has not been prescribed by your doctor can be considered abuse.